By Steve K.

 Awareness of my vulnerability to holding resentments and using the above recovery resources, often enable me not to act negatively upon my feelings of rejection and indignation.
 However, this is not always the case and sometimes my negative feelings get the better of me, often resulting in conflict and damage to my relations with others.

-As a result of chronic and damaging emotional insecurity and my sense of shame, I am someone who needs to practice Step Ten of the AA program faithfully, in an effort to resolve my resentments towards others; which is vital for this alcoholic in recovery.
+As a result of chronic and damaging emotional insecurity and my sense of shame, I am someone who needs to practice Step Ten of the AA program faithfully, in an effort to resolve my resentments towards others.
+Freedom from resentment is of vital importance for this alcoholic in recovery.